 The population is getting older here in Canada, and it is estimated that in the next 10 years Canadian's over the age of 65 will increase by 50%.
 Being a market leader in Canada, Savaria is in a great position to benefit from this.

 Savaria has a modest dividend yield, but the impressive part is its growth.
-With a 5 year annual growth rate of over 25%, Savaria is set to double its dividend every four years.
+With a 5 year annual growth rate of over 22.37%, Savaria is set to more than double its dividend every four years.

-To go along with excellent growth via its dividend, the company was expected to growth both sales and EBITDA in 2020 by 40%.
-COVID-19 has resulted in the company pulling its guidance like most others, but we're confident it can rebound once the economy does.
+To go along with excellent growth via its dividend, the company was expected to growth both sales and EBITDA by double digits in 2021 and beyond, primarily fueled by a huge acquisition of Handicare, making it one of the largest mobility providers in the world.

 Savaria combines everything a long term income investor wants.
 A monthly dividend that's growing at a rapid pace, a strong track record of dividend payments, and a payout ratio that should enable the stock to maintain its dividend during this economic downturn.